Collection: Agar-Agar seaweed

 Find out more about agar-agar algae

-Agar-agar is a natural 100% plant-based gelling agent, extracted from red seaweed, ideal for vegan, gluten-free and additive-free cooking.
-In powder form, it's easy to use: simply dissolve in a cold liquid (water, plant milk, fruit juice), then bring to the boil for 1-2 minutes.
-The gelatinous effect appears on cooling.
+Agar-agar is a 100% plant-based natural gelling agent extractedseaweeds , ideal for vegan cooking, gluten-free and additive-free.
+In powder form, it is easy to use: simply dissolve it in a cold liquid (water, plant-based milk, fruit juice), then bring to a boil for 1 to 2 minutes.
+The gelatinous effect appears as it cools.

-This food product is perfect for custards, jellies, panna cotta, creams or jams.
-It is also highly prized in molecular gastronomy and by Michelin-starred chefs.
+This food product is perfect for flans, jellies, panna cotta, creams, and jams.
+It is also highly prized in molecular cuisine and by Michelin-starred chefs.

 Agar-agar is an ingredient with interesting nutritional properties, particularly for those seeking a natural, plant-based, light diet.